M Ilias Ali: Student politics

 Ali started his political career in 1980 with the student wing of the BNP, Jatiyatabadi Chhatra Dal, founded the year before.
 He lived in Kobi Joshim Uddin hall of Dhaka University.
 In a couple of years, he became leader of the dorm, and in 1983 became a central executive member of Jatiyatabadi Chhatra Dal (JCD).

 In 1986, the National Council of JCD was held, where Ali was elected as the International Affairs Secretary of the Central Executive Committee.
-At that time, JCD was the most powerful student political organization in the country.

 Hossain Mohammad Ershad was elected as president in 1986, although BNP boycotted the election.
 While recognizing that Ershad had restored some political rights, BNP and the Awami League heightened political pressure to fully restore a parliamentary democracy in the country, and both had many students willing to protest for the cause.
 In 1987, Ershad ordered the expulsion of nine JCD student leaders from the Dhaka University, including Ali.
 He was arrested in 1988 for political activities.
 After seven months of prison, Ali was released from jail by the order of the Bangladesh Supreme Court.
 He was repeatedly arrested and released on bail.

 In February 1990, Ali was arrested while JCD prepared for a protest march.
 After his arrest, violence increased on campus at Dhaka University, with conflict between students and police.
 In July 1990, Ali was released from jail by order of the Bangladesh Supreme Court.
 In the meantime, the anti-Ershad movement crossed party lines; its protests disrupted and slowed down the economy.

 Ershad finally agreed to resign from his presidency in order that multi-party elections could be held again.
 On 6 December 1990 the recent Chief Justice Shahabuddin was appointed as Chief Advisor for a caretaker government.
 Ali and many of his colleagues were released from Dhaka Central jail.

 In 1991, general elections were held, and the BNP took the majority.
 Khaleda Zia became prime minister.
 In 1992, the national council of JCD was held, and Ali was elected General Secretary of Jatiyotabadi Chhatra Dal.

-Political career
+General election

 Ali was elected in 2001 to the 6th Parliament as a representative of the BNP.
 He hails from Bishwanath Upazila and represents Sylhet-2.
 He won by approximately 49,000 votes.

 At the 5th national council of the BNP, on 8 December 2009, Ali spoke as president of Sylhet district.
 The councillors approved giving authority to Khaleda Zia, head of the party, to choose the leadership.
 Ali spoke in favor of promoting Tarique Rahman, the eldest son of Khaleda Zia, who is active in the BNP and is now second in power to his mother.
 On 1 January 2010, Ali was chosen as Organizing Secretary of the BNP.